CHAOS -- A Consistent Large-scale Database for Sigma-Profiles and Other Molecular Descriptors: Data records

 \section{Data records}

 CHAOS provides a self-contained dataset for each molecule, structured into six primary categories: \texttt{general}, \texttt{structural}, \texttt{electronic}, \texttt{vibrational}, \texttt{NMR}, and \texttt{solvation}.
 Each molecular entry is stored in a single JSON file accompanied by an internal identifier and canonical SMILES string.
 The complete list of field names, data types, and units is given in the Supporting Information (“Full list of properties within CHAOS”).
+In addition, the Supporting Information includes a validation on a small representative subset of molecules, comparing unscaled zero-point energies against the NIST CCCBDB \cite{johnson1998nist} reference database, together with summary error metrics.

-The \textbf{general} block contains metadata and identifiers: the canonical SMILES string, the molecular formula and molar mass, and a complete atom register that maps every internal atom index to its element symbol and atomic number.
+The \textbf{general} block contains metadata and identifiers: the canonical SMILES string, the molecular formula and molecular mass, and a complete atom register that maps every internal atom index to its element symbol and atomic number.
 This register serves as a reference backbone for all per-atom arrays in subsequent sections.
-A Boolean flag (\texttt{not\_converged}) marks molecules for which an imaginary frequency persisted after re-optimization, allowing users to filter or handle such cases explicitly.
+A Boolean flag (\texttt{not\_converged}) marks molecules for which an imaginary frequency persisted after reoptimization, allowing users to filter or handle such cases explicitly.

 The \textbf{structural} block stores Cartesian coordinates of all atoms in the molecule as an \(N\times3\) matrix in units of \AA, ordered consistently with the atom register.
 It also includes rotational constants $A$, $B$, and $C$ (or a single constant for linear species) and the external symmetry number, all derived from the harmonic frequency analysis.